 The microcontroller needs to be able to detect the correct button, corresponding to an exact instrument and pitch, that was pressed by the user from the signal that came from the respective push button switch.
-Then, it needs to read memory on the SD card to send that audio signal to output while at the same time write memory to keep repeating that sound in the loop.
+Then, we will be using a raspberry pi to read memory on the RAM to send that audio signal to output while at the same time write memory to keep repeating that sound in the loop.
 If the BPM or volume knobs are turned, it needs to adjust the rate of the beats and the volume level on the speaker itself accordingly.
 It also needs to be able to output these new changes to BPM or volume on the display.
 When the user hits the clear button, it needs to be able to write memory to erase all of the previously created beats.